 The cleft-lift has changed all that.
 Now, I welcome pilonidal patients with enthusiasm because I know I can solve their problem with minimal complications and a very high degree of success.

 I did not invent this operation, nor am I the only surgeon performing this and performing it frequently.
 Here are some details about the timeline of the development of this operation, which is a modification of the Karydakis procedure.
 These are both considered “flaps with off midline closures” and have been part of the surgical armamentarium since 1973.
-However, it is disturbing to hear from patients, that my colleagues are unaware of it, believe it has a high complication rate, or that it should only be reserved for hopeless cases.
-None of these statements are true.
+However, it is disturbing to hear from patients, that my colleagues are unaware of it.
+They believe it has a high complication rate or that it should only be reserved for hopeless cases; which is not true.
 I wrote a paper in 2013 with a series of 86 patients, and you can read that here.
 In 2021 I published a second paper with a series of 700 patients, and you can read that here.
 One of the major points of the paper is that it is a reasonable option for patients presenting with any stage of pilonidal disease.
-At present, after completing over 1250 cleft lift operations, my success rate in patients who have not had previous surgery, nor have perianal wounds is 99%.
+At present, after completing over 1300 cleft lift operations, my success rate in patients who have not had previous surgery, nor have perianal wounds is 99%.

-The one thing that I personally may have added to the clinical knowledge base is how to deal with patients who present with wounds near or directly on the anus from pilonidal disease – a scenario not well covered in the original description of the Bascom Cleft-Lift.
+The one thing that I personally may have added to the clinical knowledge base is how to deal with patients who present with wounds near (within 3 cm of the center of the anus) or directly on the edge of the anus from pilonidal disease – a scenario not well covered in the original description of the Bascom Cleft-Lift.
 These technical modifications are a logical extension of the cleft-lift procedure, and are described in my 2021 paper, and in even more detail in my 2023 paper.

 Exactly which operation to perform on a patient who prevents with a history of abscesses or simple sinus tract is controversial.
 There are several “minimally invasive” pilonidal procedures that are applicable in these situations and work in some patients, although the percent success rates are not well documented.
 Examples of these procedures are pit picking (i.e. Bascom’s Simple Operation), Gips Procedure, SiLaC (laser ablation), EPSiT, Fibrin Glue, Kshar Sutra, Phenol Injection, RFA (Radio Frequency Ablation), and Cryosurgery.
 It is reasonable to develop expertise with one of these and use it in simple situations.
 However, keep in mind that long term studies of their effectiveness are few and far between.
 A recent paper comparing the Limberg Flap to Pit Picking demonstrated a 62% five year failure rate with Pit Picking.
 It is hard to reconcile that with the 1% failure rate with a properly performed cleft lift.